Undesirable and Unreturnable? Policy Challenges around Excluded Asylum-Seekers and Migrants Suspected of Serious Criminality but who cannot be removed

 Building on the work conducted at the preliminary workshop, an international Network Conference was held at the School of Advanced Study, University of London, on 25-26 January 2016.
 This Conference brought together the project’s research network and a wider network of interested researchers, policy-makers and members of the public.

 The final report of the project including a policy brief, based on the two network meetings in May 2015 and January 2016, is available here.
-Late 2016/early 2017 a selection of the papers presented at the network meetings will be published in two journals.
+A special issue was published in Refugee Survey Quarterly volume 36, issue 1 (March 2017) as well as a symposium in Journal of International Criminal Justice volume 15, issue 1 (March 2017).